pbaljet/CPSC-4970/docs/modules/m5/assign-5a-webapp-deploy.md

-# Assignment 5a - Building and Deploying a Spring Boot Web Application
+# M5 Assignment A - Building and Deploying a Spring Boot Web Application and Performing a DAST scan.

-In this assignment you will be creating a Spring Boot Jav a web application.
-This web application will be used to perform DAST against in the next assignment
+In this assignment you will be creating a Spring Boot Java web application.
+This web application will be used to perform DAST scan

-Assignment 5a can be found in README.md in your Gitlab group in a repository called "Assignment 5a".
+Assignment A can be found in README.md in your Gitlab group in a repository called "M5 Assignment A".